qassasahmed/machine-learning/lab-two/README.md

 ![img_3.png](img_3.png)

 Our goal is to find the β vector which composes all coefficients.
-Hence, we need the β in the RHS.
+Hence, we need the β in the LHS.
 To use **X<sup>-1</sup>**, we first need to make sure that **X** is a square matrix.
 Recall that **X<sup>T</sup>.X** is always a square matrix. **X<sup>T</sup>.Y = X<sup>T</sup>.X.β**.
 We can now calculate the inverse of **(X<sup>T</sup>.X)**.
 Hence, the equation will be:

 ![img_4.png](img_4.png)